IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

       ok: updated action atom
       ```

-      If you want to see the unencoded SVG source, click [here](/static/atom.svg) to view it.
+      If you want to see the unencoded SVG XML source, you can save the [atom.svg](/static/atom.svg) file to your local computer and view it in a text editor.

 2. Get the URL for the new atom web action: